 Word Reading Fluency-2 (Zumeta et al., 2012)

-Students have 1 min to read 60 words randomly sampled/presented in bands of 5 words from most frequent words; then from next-most frequent words; etc.).
-If students finish before 1 min, the score is prorated.
-Two alternate forms are administered.
+Students have 1 min to read 60 words randomly sampled/presented in bands of 5 words from most frequent words; then from next-most frequent words; etc. Student's score is the number of words read correctly.
+Two forms are given, and student's final score is the average score on the two forms.

 Time frame: an average of 25 weeks